Hueristic-Devices/staging/_pages/data.md

 permalink: /data/
 ---

 What happens after data is collected?
 Data that does not reach users on time for preemptive or corrective action, is under-utilized data.
 Data that cannot be understood, results in false insights and inaction where action is needed.
 Every test generates a data point.
 Data points can be expensive and therefore need to be used efficiently.
-Hueristic Devices helps customers derive value from every test data point.
-Data flow solutions push test data, as soon as tests are completed on site, in situ or on field, to decision-making teams, wherever they are located.
-The data platform converts test numbers into graphs, reports and dashboards, places data points on maps, and generates pre-programmed alerts and recommendations for users registered with Hueristic Devices.

-Data flows are customizable as standalone solutions, and can also be integrated with existing ERPs and security systems.

 <div id="carouselDataIndicators" class="carousel slide" data-ride="carousel">
   <ol class="carousel-indicators">